 Within this folder, locate the wp-includes and wp-admin folders and delete them.
 Leave the other folders.

-This will take some time so wait for it to complete.
+This may take a while, so wait for it to complete.

 After the deletion completes, on the left, open the folder containing the extracted WordPress files (the latest version you downloaded).

-Within this folder, select everything except the wp-content folder, right click, and click Upload.
+Within this folder, select everything except the wp-content folder, right click, and press Upload.

 After hitting upload, you will see a “file exists” dialog box.
 Select ‘Overwrite’ and tick ‘Always use this action’ and ‘Apply to current queue only’.
 Click OK to proceed with your upload.